firebase/genkit/docs/evaluation.md

 ## Advanced use

 `eval:flow` is a convenient way quickly evaluate the flow, but sometimes you might need more control over evaluation steps.
+This may occur if you are using a different framework and already have some output you would like to evaluate.
 You can perform all the step that `eval:flow` performs semi-manually.

-You can batch run your RAG flow and label the runs with a unique label which then will be used to extract evaluation data.
+You can batch run your Genkit flow and add a unique label to the run which then will be used to extract an evaluation dataset (a set of inputs, outputs, and contexts).

+Run the flow over your test inputs:

 ```posix-terminal
 npx genkit flow:batchRun myRagFlow test_inputs.json --output flow_outputs.json --label customLabel